Microwave Ovens and their Hazards

 Why do people worry about microwave radiation?

-Microwave ovens are used daily in restaurants, cafeterias, lounges, kitchens, snack bars, and homes.
+Back to topMicrowave ovens are used daily in restaurants, cafeterias, lounges, kitchens, snack bars, and homes.
 Some microwave oven users may be concerned about potential health hazards from the exposure to microwave radiation leakage.
 You can help to keep your exposure to microwave energy at a minimum by keeping your microwave oven in good working order.

 How do microwave ovens work?

-In a microwave oven, food is cooked by exposing it to microwave radiation.
+Back to topIn a microwave oven, food is cooked by exposing it to microwave radiation.
 Microwaves are a form of radiofrequency (RF) electromagnetic energy.
 When this energy comes in contact with food, the absorbed energy causes the water molecules in the food to rotate.
 This movement causes friction between the molecules and produces a rapid rise in temperature.
 Microwave energy generated by the magnetron is transferred to the oven cavity through a waveguide section (2450 MHz (megahertz) for most conventional ovens).
 A mode stirrer spreads the microwave energy more or less evenly throughout the oven.

 Can microwaves leak radiation?

-Health Canada states that "some microwave energy may leak from your oven while you are using it, but this would pose no known health risks, as long as the oven is properly maintained."
-Old or faulty door seals are the most common causes of microwave radiation leakage.
+Back to topHealth Canada states that "some microwave energy may leak from your oven while you are using it, but this would pose no known health risks, as long as the oven is properly maintained."
+Old or faulty door seals are common causes of microwave radiation leakage.
 Mechanical abuse, a build-up of dirt, or wear and tear from continued use can cause door seals to be less effective.

 How is the radiation measured outside the microwave?

-Microwave radiation is measured as 'power density' in units of milliwatts per square centimetre (mW/cm2) which is essentially the rate of energy present in one square centimetre.
+Back to topMicrowave radiation is measured as 'power density' in units of milliwatts per square centimetre (mW/cm2) which is essentially the rate of energy present in one square centimetre.
 Special equipment is needed to detect and measure the leakage.

 What happens to people with pacemakers when they are near microwave ovens?

-As Health Canada states: "Some early models of pacemakers were susceptible to interference from microwave ovens.
+Back to topAs Health Canada states: "Some early models of pacemakers were susceptible to interference from microwave ovens.
 Improvements in the shielding and filtering of modern pacemakers and a reduction in the leakage levels from newer microwave ovens have reduced or eliminated these concerns.
 Most models today are not affected by being near a microwave oven, as long as the leakage is within the limits specified by Health Canada's regulation.
 Anyone with a pacemaker who gets dizzy or experiences discomfort around a microwave oven should move away from the oven immediately and consult a health care professional."

 What are some general safety precautions for microwave ovens?

-Safety tips for the operation of microwave ovens:
+Back to topSafety tips for the operation of microwave ovens:

-• Follow the manufacturer's instructions for operating procedures and safety precautions.
+- Follow the manufacturer's instructions for operating procedures and safety precautions.
 You may be injured if you misuse the oven.

-• Repair or replace any microwave that is not in good working condition.
+- Repair or replace any microwave that is not in good working condition.

-• Repairs should only be done by a qualified service person.
+- Repairs should only be done by a qualified service person.

-• Do not disable or by-pass any safety locks.
+- Do not disable or bypass any safety locks.

-• Do not insert an object through an opening or around the door seal.
+- Do not insert an object through an opening or around the door seal.

 Safety tips for the maintenance of microwave ovens include:

-• Take special care to make sure that no damage occurs to the part of the oven making contact with the door or door seals.
+- Take special care to make sure that no damage occurs to the part of the oven making contact with the door or door seals.

-• Repairs should only be done by a qualified service person.
+- Repairs should only be done by a qualified service person.

-• Do not by-pass the door interlocks.
+- Do not bypass the door interlocks.

 Safety tips for the repair and testing of microwave ovens and their components include:

-• Service personnel should be aware of any risk associated with exposure to microwave energy when performing tests or repairs.
+- Service personnel should be aware of any risk associated with exposure to microwave energy when performing tests or repairs.

-Adjustment of applied voltages, replacement of the microwave power generating component, dismantling of oven components, and refitting of waveguides must only by persons who have been specifically trained for such tasks.
+Adjustment of applied voltages, replacement of the microwave power generating component, dismantling of oven components, and refitting of waveguides must only be done by persons who have been specifically trained for such tasks.
 Do not test a microwave power generating component without an appropriate load connected to its output.
 The power generated must never be allowed to radiate freely into occupied areas.

 Are there any standards that apply to microwave ovens?

-Health Canada established the Radiation Emitting Devices Regulations, under the Radiation Emitting Devices Act in order to "govern the design, construction and function of microwave ovens that are sold, leased or imported into Canada."
+Back to topHealth Canada established the Radiation Emitting Devices Regulations, under the Radiation Emitting Devices Act in order to "govern the design, construction and function of microwave ovens that are sold, leased or imported into Canada."

-• 1.0 mW/cm2 with test load
+- 1.0 mW/cm2 with test load

-• 5.0 mW/cm2 without test load
+- 5.0 mW/cm2 without test load

 Information about measuring equipment for microwave oven leakage can be obtained from the suppliers and manufacturers of such instruments.
 The Radiation Emitting Devices Regulation requires that the measuring instrument must be capable of measuring a power density of 1.0 mW/cm2 with an accuracy of ±2dB or better and have an indicator with response time not greater than 3 seconds.